 In Newfoundland and Labrador, the Maritime Archaic Indians used barbed harpoons similar to the one labelled above.
 They most likely used it for seal hunting.
 This is my best guess for how the harpoon might have looked.
-If you visit the Maritime Archaic exhibit at The Rooms, you'll see this label next to the Maritime Archaic Indian foreshafts like the one in this reproduction: "Whalebone foreshafts were used for sea mammal hunting.
-Exactly how they functioned has puzzled archaeologists for decades."
-That's still totally true - take all the reproductions that you see on these pages with a grain of salt.
-I wasn't there.
+I

 In the tests with the barbed harpoon, we got lucky with two different views of the barbs in action.
 On the first attempt, my bad aim and a wobbly gelatin tower caused the harpoon to go astray and not penetrate the "meat" layer.
 However, the barbs snagged securely on the rawhide skin layer.
 In the second photo below you can even see the path the harpoon head took through the gel before being pulled back up to snag on the skin.